iCliniq Logo

 Conclusion:

 Hemorrhagic cystitis is caused due to anticancer chemotherapy and malignancies.
 Among the varying causes of hemorrhagic cystitis, the leading causes involve radiation-induced cystitis and the usage of chemotherapy drugs such as cyclophosphamide.
-It is an inflammatory condition of the urinary bladder caused due to infectious or non-infectious conditions leading to bleeding of the bladder mucosa and hematuria.
-With the ever-evolving treatment modalities and approaches to treatment planning, the main aim is to improve the quality of patient care and provide a satisfactory prognosis.
+It is an inflammatory condition of the urinary bladder caused by infectious or non-infectious conditions leading to bleeding of the bladder mucosa and hematuria.
+With the ever-evolving hemorrhagic cystitis treatment modalities and approaches to treatment planning, the main aim is to improve the quality of patient care and provide a satisfactory prognosis.

 Frequently Asked Questions